goshiphq/goship-cms/content/blog/2021-outlook-small-business-trends.md

 ---
-keywords: small business trends, small business shipping, small business logistics
+keywords: logistics trends of 2021, transportation trends, main logistics trends, small business transportation trends
 author: GoShip Admin
-title: "2021 Outlook: Small Business Shipping and Logistics Trends"
+title: "Main Logistics Trends of 2021: Small Business Expectations"
 intro: >-
   This year was challenging for everyone, especially small business owners.
   COVID-19 and the economic fallout have highlighted the weak points in